NOLA Recreation Galley Renovation Project

 Description

 The Department of Defense, through the Commander Navy Installations Command, is soliciting proposals for the NOLA Recreation Galley Renovation Project at Naval Air Station Joint Reserve Base New Orleans, Louisiana.
-The project aims to transform the existing Redfish Rocks Galley into a multifunctional space that combines food service with recreational opportunities, including the installation of bowling lanes and arcade game infrastructure, while ensuring full accessibility compliance.
-This renovation is crucial for enhancing the morale and welfare of active duty sailors and eligible guests, with a project budget of approximately $1.1 million funded through non-appropriated funds.
-Interested contractors must submit their proposals by May 9, 2025, and can direct inquiries to Contracting Officer A'Keesha Stark at akeesha.r.stark.naf@us.navy.mil or by phone at 901-930-7405.
+The project aims to transform the Redfish Rocks Galley into a multifunctional space that combines food service with recreational opportunities, including the installation of bowling lanes and arcade game infrastructure, while ensuring full accessibility compliance.
+This renovation is funded through non-appropriated funds, with a budget of approximately $1.1 million, and proposals are due by May 9, 2025, at 3:00 PM CT.
+Interested contractors can reach out to Contracting Officer A'Keesha Stark at akeesha.r.stark.naf@us.navy.mil or by phone at 901-930-7405 for further information.

 Point(s) of Contact